niellevince/smartcommit/README.md

 ---

-**Made with ❤️ and AI** - SmartCommit helps you write better commit messages effortlessly!
+**Made with ❤️ and AI** - SmartCommit helps you write better commit messages effortlessly using multiple AI models!
-Enhanced with complete generation tracking
+Enhanced with complete generation tracking and OpenRouter integration